Esports: Olympic Games recognition

 The organization committee for the 2024 Summer Olympics in Paris were in discussions with the IOC and the various professional esports organizations to consider esports for the event, citing the need to include these elements to keep the Olympics relevant to younger generations.
 Ultimately, the organization committee determined esports were premature to bring to the 2024 Games as medal events, but have not ruled out other activities related to esports during the Games.

-In September 2021, the Olympic Council of Asia announced eight esports games will officially debut as medal sports for the 2022 Asian Games in HangZhou, China.
+In September 2021, the Olympic Council of Asia announced eight esports games will officially debut as medal sports for the 2022 Asian Games in Hangzhou, China.

 In December 2021, the IOC confirmed its Olympic Virtual Series (OVS) will return in 2022.
 The first edition of the OVS which ran from 13 May to 23 June, featured nearly 250,000 participants and had more than two million entries.

-In January 2022, the IOC announced the appointment of the organisation's first ever head of virtual sport, tasked with the development of virtual sport for the global Olympic body, increasing the organisation's engagement with gaming communities, and overseeing the Olympic Virtual Series, IOC's first licensed non-physical sports event.
+In January 2022, the IOC announced the appointment of the organization's first ever head of virtual sport, tasked with the development of virtual sport for the global Olympic body, increasing the organization's engagement with gaming communities, and overseeing the Olympic Virtual Series, IOC's first licensed non-physical sports event.
 The inaugural series included virtual baseball, cycling, rowing, esailing and motorsports events.

 In February 2022, the Commonwealth Games Federation announced that esports would be included in the 2022 Commonwealth Games as a pilot event, with the possibility of it being a medal event in the 2026 Games.
-The inaugural Commonwealth Esports Championship had separate branding, medals, and organisation and included both men and women's Dota 2, eFootball, and Rocket League events.
+The inaugural Commonwealth Esports Championship had separate branding, medals, and organization and included both men and women's Dota 2, eFootball, and Rocket League events.

-As a follow-up to 2021's Olympic Virtual Series, the IOC, in partnership with the Singapore National Olympic Committee, will hold the inaugural Olympic Esports Week in Singapore in June 2023.
+As a follow-up to 2021's Olympic Virtual Series, the IOC and the Singapore National Olympic Council held the inaugural Olympic Esports Week in Singapore in June 2023.
+Games featured at the event included: